Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Conclusions

 \section{Conclusions}

 The performance of PSCs with Cu$_2$O as inorganic HTL in the presence of point defects was investigated using {\it ab initio} calculations and SCAPS simulations.
 In the first step, the band alignment in TiO$_2$/MAPI/Cu$_2$O based PSCs was determined by DFT calculations.
 Different types of vacancies induce either $n$- or $p$-type doping in the ETL, HTL and MAPI layers, which impact the overall solar cell performance.
 It was established that in a mostly flat band condition for electrons at the ETL-PRV interface and for holes at PRV-HTL interface, the dominant vacancies are $V_{\rm Ti}$ and $V_{\rm O}$ in the two oxide layers, TiO$_2$ and Cu$_2$O, respectively, while for MAPI $V_{\rm I}$ impacts the interface with the ETL and $V_{\rm Pb}$ influence the interface with the HTL.
-Therefore, passivation of titanium vacancies in TiO$_2$ and oxygen vacancies in Cu$_2$O should be prioritized in nearly flat-band PSCs.
+Therefore, titanium vacancies in TiO$_2$ and oxygen vacancies in Cu$_2$O may play a significant role in nearly flat-band PSCs and could represent important targets for passivation strategies.
 The SCAPS simulations confirm this perspective, by analyzing the PCE dependence on the defect concentration, type and layer localization.
+This framework would enable in future studies additional quantitative input from DFT into SCAPS simulations, in form of trap states distribution and donor/acceptor like character of more complex defects, beyond the point-defects considered here.
 To conclude, we performed a comprehensive study on the impact of vacancy defects and provided clues to mitigate potential performance decrease by unintentional defect-induced doping of the active layers. \\